grinderrz/rpc-protocol/README.md

 * Server gets the encoded request from list (using `BRPOP`).
 List key format is `server.[endpoint]`
 * Server processes the request
 * If reply is needed then server pushes (using `LPUSH`) message to list.
 List key name must be `client.[client id]`
-* The server should set expiration for the client key for 10 seconds
+* The server should set expiration on the client key for 10 seconds